-- On the home page

-Remedy information is disr

-- Remedy information is displayed in a separate field below the diagnostics information.

-- In the Diagnostics menu

-Remedy information can be called up in the working area of the user interface.
+- On the home page - Remedy information is displayed in a separate field below the diagnostics information. - In the Diagnostics menu Remedy information can be called up in the working area of the user interface.

 The user is in the Diagnostics menu.